outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - example: in various 'pooling' functions, one option may be selected at random (for no reason other than to generalize) when there could be a reason to select one option above another (it fulfills an intent like 'increasing solution accuracy' or 'reduces mismatch error between intended and actual functions')

   - add to solution automation workflows

+    - apply alternative structures (like differences from variables, randomness, opposites) to change problem/solution structures (like a specific solution-finding method for a specific problem format) in a way that optimizes a general solution metric (like 'reducing number of required steps/functions' or 'adding information')
+      - example: for the 'find a prediction function' problem, this would take the form of finding 'probability of a data point in this determining area of a function' or 'probability of a data point within range of determining point x of a function' instead of 'determining points of a function', applying interface structures like 'probability' and 'surrounding area of a point' and 'generative functions' rather than the structure of an 'exact point', as a more optimal structure for determining whether an area is 'representative' of a 'determining point of a function', applying 'find generative function of x' as an alternative to 'find x' to optimize a solution metric like 'number of steps required' to generate a different workflow than 'find determining points of a function', therefore 'finding inputs, alternatives, or approximations of determining points rather than the determining points themselves'
+        - apply 'mix' interface structure to other solution-finding methods to find structures that add different information, such as 'function coefficients' and 'determining points':
+          - generated different workflow: 'find determining points of a function and predict a subset or all of those from the data set, instead of or in coordination with predicting the function coefficients',

     - find structures such as 'representative' structures that are useful for the problem-solving intent of 'finding a solution balancing various solution variables once multiple probable solutions are found' (solution variables like optimization, determined by solution metric fulfillment)
       - example: for the 'find a prediction function' problem, this would take the form of finding an 'average function' or 'base function' of probable functions that can be solutions, to represent the probable alternate solutions based on a weighting schema, or to represent the 'probable versions' of a function once some parameter change is applied to the 'solution base function'